Yakoob-Khan/Busking/README.md

 	- we used the Stripe Connects API to build the payments infrastructure for our app.
 	- From a user flow perspective, users can **directly** receive tips from the public by either linking their own Stripe account into our platform or going through the Stripe Connect OAuth flow to create their Stripe accounts.
 Then, they will be **redirected** to our landing page to see the full list of events.
 	- **LINKING STRIPE:** A user can go to my profile and click **Stripe Connect**, which will re-directed them to Stripe Oauth flow.
 For testing purposes, you can just sign in to stripe and click `Skip the account form`, as you don't want to spend `~30 mins` to fill up a form.
 Clicking `Skip the account form` will redirect you back to the home page!
+	- If a user doesn't have Stripe account linked to their user profile, then Busker receives the tip on the Busker dashboard and can reconcile the balance with the perfomer afterwards.
+- **AMAZON S3**
+	- we enabled amazon S3 so that users can seemlessly upload their images when creating events.
+This makes more sense from a user-flow perspective than having them upload a link.

 ## Frontend